logicuniverse/manifesto/README.md

 LogicUniverse does not seek to "solve" these ancient programming dilemmas; it seeks to **eliminate them through geometry**.
 By re-aligning logical reality with its inherent **tri-axial nature**, we realize that the complexity we once fought was merely a **shadow cast by a one-dimensional cage**.
 Logic was always meant to be this beautiful.

+**The Optical Gap of Logic**

+The collapse into 1D text is not merely a syntax constraint, but an observability catastrophe.
+Logic, in its native tri-axial form, remains invisible within linear code.
+Because the human brain must expend 80% of its cognitive bandwidth simply to "simulate" a non-existent spatial coordinate system from text, the remaining 20% is insufficient to govern complex systemic recursion.
+LogicUniverse restores the "Schematic Intuition" of the Electronic Engineer—where position is semantics, and the topology is the source of truth, not its documentation.

 ---

 ## III.
 The Execution Plane: The Four Quadrants of Logic